mattyoung101/omicron/omicam/README.md

 We exclusively use CLion to develop Omicam.
 Import the project into CLion on your host computer and follow the [instructions provided by JetBrains](https://www.jetbrains.com/help/clion/remote-projects-support.html) to configure a remote toolchain, deployment and run configuration.
-The IP should be the IP of your Jetson, check your router or use nmap if you're unsure what this is.
+The IP should be the IP of your SBC, check your router or use nmap if you're unsure what this is.

 To run, just use SHIFT+F10 or SHIFT+F9 to debug, like you would normally.
 CLion will handle the rest for you.